Watermelon: Nutrition Facts, Health Benefits, and Risks

 In this article, we take a look at some of the watermelon nutrition facts.
-You will also get to know about the watermelon benefits and side effects.
+You will also get to know about watermelon’s benefits and its side effects.

 According to the Watermelon nutrition USDA data, 100 g of the fruit has the following nutritional values: